 The principal always believed him.
 I went home dejected most days, crying more often than not, until I finally gave my notice.
 (It was right after The Afternoon of the Air Conditioner.)

 I had two weeks to find a job — any job — or I would take the position I’d lined up at a similar educational facility.
-(Read: the first thing you learn at orientation is how to restrain a child effectively.)
+(Read: the first thing you learn at orientation is how to restrain a child effectively.
+I’ve told precisely one story from my time teaching anywhere: don’t store a mouse in your mouth.)

 I applied for a job as a photographer with a person named Haunani.
 I had about 15 4×6″ glossy prints that I’d picked up from Target the night before in an envelope.
 I liked taking photos in abandoned buildings and somehow believed that could translate into a job.